CarlosSacUDC/Flixster/README.md

-# Android Project 3 - *Name of App Here*
+# Android Project 3 - *Flixster: Now Playing*

 Submitted by: **Carlos Sac**

-**Name of your app** is a movie browsing app that allows users to browse movies currently playing in theaters.
+**Flixster+** is a movie browsing app that allows users to browse movies currently playing in theaters.

 Time spent: **4** hours spent in total